alex-necsoiu/erc20-example/docs/build.md

 # Build/Run

 ### Compiling Smart contracts and generating .BIN and .ABI files.
 Check the files generated in /build dir.
+Short tutorial how to use the abigen tool [here](https://www.metachris.com/2021/05/creating-go-bindings-for-ethereum-smart-contracts/)
 ```shell
 make solc
 ```